amarantha-k/cbas/_drafts/3_query.md

 | Delimited identifiers | Backticks | Double quotes |

 For things beyond this cheat sheet, SQL++ is SQL-92 compliant.
-Morever, SQL++ offers the following additional features beyond SQL-92 (hence the "++" in its name):
+Moreover, SQL++ offers the following additional features beyond SQL-92 (hence the "++" in its name):

-  * Fully composable and functional: A subquery can iterate over any intermediate collection and can appear anywhere in a query.
+  - Fully composable and functional: A subquery can iterate over any intermediate collection and can appear anywhere in a query.
-  * Schema-free: The query language does not assume the existence of a static schema for any data that it processes.
+  - Schema-free: The query language does not assume the existence of a static schema for any data that it processes.
-  * Correlated FROM terms: A right-side FROM term expression can refer to variables defined by FROM terms on its left.
+  - Correlated FROM terms: A right-side FROM term expression can refer to variables defined by FROM terms on its left.
-  * Powerful GROUP BY: In addition to a set of aggregate functions as in standard SQL, the groups created by the `GROUP BY` clause are directly usable in nested queries and/or to obtain nested results.
+  - Powerful GROUP BY: In addition to a set of aggregate functions as in standard SQL, the groups created by the `GROUP BY` clause are directly usable in nested queries and/or to obtain nested results.
-  * Generalized SELECT clause: A SELECT clause can return any type of collection, while in SQL-92, a `SELECT` clause has to return a (homogeneous) collection of records.
+  - Generalized SELECT clause: A SELECT clause can return any type of collection, while in SQL-92, a `SELECT` clause has to return a (homogeneous) collection of records.